US aid lifts Southwest to Q1 profit, American loses $1.25B

 American has added about 25% to available seats for popular leisure destinations such as Las Vegas and Orlando, Florida, but bookings are running about double their year-ago levels, Raja said.
 He suggested that the airline is now more concerned with maximizing profit on each flight rather than simply filling seats.

-American Airlines Group Inc. lost $4.32 per share after subtracting federal aid and other temporary items.
+Southwest received $1.45 billion in federal aid to help cover labor costs, and without that and other temporary items, the Dallas-based carrier would have lost $1.82 per share.
+The results were 3 cents per share better than Wall Street expectations.
+Revenue fell 52% to $2.05 billion.

+At Fort Worth, Texas-based American Airlines Group Inc., the reported loss did not include $3.1 billion in taxpayer funds approved by Congress and the Trump and Biden administrations.

+Without the federal payroll help and other temporary gains and expenses, American would have lost $2.7 billion, or $4.32 per share.
 That was 2 cents per share worse than forecast by analysts surveyed by FactSet.
 Revenue dropped 53% from a year ago, to $4.01 billion.

 Alaska Airlines’ parent reported a loss of $131 million, or $3.51 per share, after excluding federal relief and other temporary items.
 Revenue fell 51% to $797 million.